 The State of Arizona made a strategic decision to lead on AV development and has therefore taken a permissive approach to regulation since 2015.
-Governor Doug Ducey's 2015 executive order states that all agencies of Arizona should support
+Governor Ducey's executive order from that year states that all agencies of Arizona should support

-Two milestone executive orders promote the state's favourable conditions for AV testing on public roads:
+Two milestone executive orders dictated the state's favourable conditions for AV testing on public roads:

-- First executive order (25 August 2015) encouraging self-driving system cross-agency collaboration in support of ADS testing on public roads77 - Second executive order (1 March 2018) leading to:78 - The establishment of the Institute of Automated Mobility79 under the Arizona Commerce Authority, a public-private consortium of businesses, higher education institutions and government officials to promote greater collaboration in the AV industry80 - The establishment of a Self-Driving Vehicle Oversight Committee within the governor's office to advise how best to advance the testing and operation of self-driving vehicles in Arizona81 - The authorization of fully driverless cars without a person behind the wheel to operate on public roads, and subsequent requirements:82 - Compliance with all applicable federal law and federal motor vehicle safety standards and obligation to bear certification label(s), the testing and operation of self-driving cars on public roads in Arizona.75 Together with year-round dry weather, Arizona has established a reputation as an AV-friendly state, attracting 600 ADS vehicles testing on its roads in 2016.76 unless an exemption or waiver has been granted by the National Highway Traffic Safety Administration
+- First executive order (25 August 2015) encouraging self-driving systems' cross-agency collaboration in support of ADS testing on public roads83 - Second executive order (1 March 2018) leading to:84 - The establishment of the Institute of Automated Mobility85 under the Arizona Commerce Authority, a public-private consortium of businesses, higher education institutions and government officials to promote greater collaboration in the AV industry86. - The establishment of a Self-Driving Vehicle Oversight Committee within the governor's office to advise how best to advance the testing and operation of self-driving vehicles in Arizona87. - The authorization of fully driverless cars without a person behind the wheel to operate on public roads, and subsequent requirements:88 - Compliance with all applicable federal law and federal motor vehicle safety standards and obligation to bear certification label(s),